Looking for a life-changing opportunity?

 We are working hard to achieve our goal of complete community wood recycling coverage of the UK and are looking for potential social entrepreneurs to set up and run enterprises in various towns and cities across the country.
 The main target locations for our next round of expansion are:

-London, Liverpool, Plymouth, Bournemouth, and Coventry*.
+London, Liverpool, Plymouth, and Bournemouth*.

 We have a great track record of working with organisations and individuals from all walks of life and can provide much of the information, advice and support needed to help you develop a viable community wood recycling enterprise.
 We can work with you every step of the way, even after the business is up and running.
 So if you (or someone you know) share our goals of contributing to a more sustainable, socially just society and want the exhilaration and sense of satisfaction that comes from working for yourself and running a small business (and don’t need to earn a small fortune), then this could well be what you’re looking for.

 *If you are in another location you can still give us a call as we may be able to help you set up, so long as you are not too close to one of our existing enterprises.
 Unfortunately our model won’t give you a viable business in very rural areas.

 What skills do I need?